Contributor: Sarit Polsky, MD, MPH

 None of the hormonal contraceptive methods protect against STDs, so one should consider that in some cases two methods of contraception would be required (for example, IUD and condom use).

 The decision to use contraception is a personal one.
 It is important to consider the health benefits and risks of each method as they relate to a woman’s individual needs.
 One may also need to consider cost, medical contraindications (reasons why one cannot use a particular method[s]), cultural beliefs, side effects, access to obtaining the preferred method, and future desire to conceive.
 About 45% of pregnancies in the United States are unplanned.
 Unplanned pregnancies in women with diabetes are generally associated with worse health outcomes for mothers and their babies.

 Depending on the contraceptive methods used, contraception can help reduce the rates of unplanned pregnancies, STDs, and symptoms of certain medical conditions.
 Thus, there are many reasons why a woman of reproductive age (sexually active or not) should consider whether contraceptive therapy is right for her.

-Dr. Polsky is an Assistant Professor at CU-Denver School of Medicine, specializing in Endocrinology, Diabetes, and Metabolism.
-She directs the pregnancy clinic at the Barbara Davis Center, Adult Clinic and is interested in how diabetes affects women during the reproductive years, menopause, and post-menopausal stages.
+Dr. Polsky is an Assistant Professor at the University of Colorado, Anschutz Medical Campus, specializing in Endocrinology, Diabetes, and Metabolism.
+She directs the Pregnancy & Women’s Health Clinic at the Barbara Davis Center, Adult Clinic and is interested in how diabetes affects women during the reproductive years, menopause, and post-menopausal stages.
 She maintains a clinical and research interest in women's health and diabetes.
 She believes that she is a medical advisor to her patients, and works together with them to provide comprehensive care for their conditions that takes into account medical expertise, patient safety, and quality of life.